fireship-io/fireship.io/hugo/content/courses/javascript/beginner-js-functions.md

 }
 {{< /highlight >}}

-An alternative approach is use a function as a value or *expression* by assigning an anonymous function to a variable or parameter.
+An alternative approach is to use a function as a value or *expression* by assigning an anonymous function to a variable or parameter.

 {{< highlight javascript >}}
 const makeBeer = function(qty) {